ffrankies/kindschi-fellowship-journal/README.md

 - Project is getting pretty big, finding what needs changing is getting trickier.
 - The whole operation seems pretty inefficient.
+- I'm getting a pretty convoluted set of tensorflow ops that's hard to read.

 ### Prospective

 - Some tensorflow tests would be great to make sure the model works as expected.

+## Week 12 (November 6 - November 12)

+### Major Happenings

+- Changed to a more efficient way for calculating performance.
+    - Using an aggregator class, I keep track of average performance data for each minibatch
+    - The averages are then combined for each incoming minibatch
+- Updated some tests to reflect latest batch implementation changes.
+- The model now evaluates performance on the test partition.
+- Added accuracy calculations using a mask.
+    - Loss calculations were refactored to use mask as well.
+- Added pyplot graphs for the performance data, because they're easier to copy/paste and view than tensorboard (and they don't have a problem with un-synched timesteps)
+- Started first run on full dataset.

+### Roadblocks

+- Turns out the operations from before WERE inefficient: both Python and the GPU ran out of memory while performing the performance evaluation.
+- Somewhere down the line, the code for loading and saving the model weights broke.
+- Tensorboard doesn't like data with un-synched timesteps, so I had to insert an extra epoch at the end to record performance on the test partition.
+- There appears to be a problem with tensorflow on the GPU - training periodically breaks and the entire model has to be restarted.
+    - Error received:
+        ```
+        E tensorflow/stream_executor/cuda/cuda_event.cc:49] Error polling for event status: failed to query event: CUDA_ERROR_LAUNCH_FAILED
+        F tensorflow/core/common_runtime/gpu/gpu_event_mgr.cc:203] Unexpected Event status: 1
+        Aborted (core dumped)
+        ```
+    - Also got segmentation faults a couple of times

+### Prospective

+- If I get saving and loading to work, then tensorflow crashing won't be as big a problem.
+    - Model would have to be saved off after every epoch, not just at the end of training.
+- Because of cross-validation, the training and validation losses don't differ much.
+- Early stopping would be nice - this way I can train the model until it reaches it's best accuracy, rather than until some arbitrary epoch.